TeachBooks/sphinx-iframes/README.md

 #### Sizing aspects

-The size of the shown iframe can be controlled with atmost two out the following three options:
+The size of the shown iframe can be controlled with at most two out the following three options:

 - `width`: Sets the width of the iframe.
 Use CSS compatible strings.
 - `height`: Sets the height of the iframe.
 Use CSS compatible strings.